 In many cases, a corrupted disk can be the reason behind this problem.
 So, I suggest you run a disk check on your Windows drive.

 On my computer, Windows is installed in C drive.
 That’s why I am checking C drive.

 Modify Memory Dump Settings.

-2. Click on the advanced tab in system properties Window.
+2. Click on the advanced tab in the system properties window.

-3. Under startup and recovery, click on “Settings” option.
+3. Under startup and recovery, click on the “Settings” option.

-4. Now, in startup and recovery settings Window.
-First, unmark “Automatically restart” option.
+4. Now, in the startup and recovery settings Window.
+First, unmark the “Automatically restart” option.

-5. After that, in write debugging information drop-down menu, select “complete memory dump” option.
+5. After that, in the write debugging information drop-down menu, select the “complete memory dump” option.
 And, click on OK.

 Restore Windows or Clean Install.

 If you have created a backup point.
 Then, simply restore Windows from that backup.
 And, if you haven’t created.
 And, still facing “Your PC ran into a problem needs to restart” problem.
 Even, after trying out these solutions.
 Then, you need to reinstall Windows.
 First, download Windows ISO, and create bootable media using USB Drive.
 And, then you can install Windows Again.
 Though, these solutions will fix your problem.
 If you follow them properly.
 I suggest you look specifically for the error code.
 You will definitely find out the right solution.